-In interpreting the expression, PCS has based itself on the text of the STS Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators' belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the draft RTS published by the EBA.
+In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the draft RTS adopted by the European Commission.

-Based on the above, it seems clear to PCS that the STS Regulation would not seek to exclude from the STS category securitisations that have performed extremely well and are universally considered "homogenous" by market participants.
+Based on the above, it seems clear to PCS that the Regulation would not seek to exclude from the STS category securitisations that have performed extremely well and are universally considered "homogenous" by market participants.
 This does not exonerate any transaction from being analysed against this criterion but does set the background for such analysis.